cinderlink/registry/frontend/src/routes/overview.md

-# What is the Candor Registry?
+# What is the Registry?

-The candor registry is a global schema-based database that describes any thing and the relationships that one thing has to other things.
+The registry is a global schema-based database that describes any thing and the relationships that one thing has to other things.

 Anyone can contribute to the registry and add scoped definitions to existing entities.